 Faber’s strategy is actually very simple.
 You just check the price of each asset class on the last day of each month, and if it is greater than its 10-month simple moving average (SMA), you buy (or continue to hold).
 If the price is less than the 10-month SMA, you sell and move to cash.
 In other words, it’s straightforward market timing.

 If one had employed this timing strategy with U.S. stocks from 1900 through 2008, Faber reports, it would have delivered returns of 10.45%, compared with 9.21% for the S&P 500.
 More remarkable, it would have protected you from almost all the worst drawdowns: it even earned slightly positive returns in 1931 and 2008, when the market lost 44% and 37%, respectively.
 Faber’s analysis shows similar results when applied to international stocks, real estate, commodities and even 10-year government bonds.
 In all cases, the timing strategy produced higher returns with much lower volatility, while avoiding the largest drawdowns.

 Backtested from 1973 through 2008, the the Ivy Portfolio with the market timing strategy trounced a buy-and-hold approach and delivered returns that would have made Swensen and Meyer smile:

 These are very impressive results, especially when you consider that they came about with an average of just three to four round-trip trades per year.

 The Ivy Portfolio is an excellent book that I would highly recommend to index investors (though I would discourage them from building a portfolio that is 40% real estate and commodities).
 But how about Faber’s timing strategy?
 Is it a recipe for lowering the volatility and improving the long-term returns on a Couch Potato portfolio?
-I’ll consider that question later this week.
+I’ll consider that question in my next post.